Applying to the PhD in social work program

 Applicants must have a master’s degree in social work, social welfare, or a related field, preferably from a school of social work accredited by the Council on Social Work Education.
 Applicants may be enrolled in a master’s program when they apply for the PhD program, but the program must be completed before they begin doctoral studies.
 Master’s degrees in related disciplines are considered, but students may be required to complete some MSW coursework as a condition for enrollment.

-The Graduate School has more information about GRE tests and scores, and English-language proficiency tests and scores.
+The Graduate School has more information about GRE tests and scores, here

 Your CV should list your educational history, including dates of degree conferral, and relevant employment history, including job titles, agency names, dates of employment, and whether jobs you list were full-time, part-time, or internships.
 Also list your research experience, publications, presentations, teaching experience, leadership experience, service to the community, and any honors or awards.